intermine/im-docs/docs/get-started/tutorial/index.rst

 .. note::

-    You should set your $ANT_OPTS variable, see :doc:`/support/troubleshooting-tips`
+    If you encounter an "OutOfMemoryError", you should set your $ANT_OPTS variable, see :doc:`/support/troubleshooting-tips`

 Deploying the web application
 --------------------------------------------